 Each employee’s name, the trainers’ signatures or initials, and the dates of training must all be included on the certification.
 Employees and their approved members must be able to inspect the certification.
-Our free OSHA confined spaces training satisfies all of these requirements.
+Our OSHA ten hour courses include confined spaces training satisfies all of these requirements.

 Conclusion: OSHA Confined Spaces Training